SpencerWBarnes/PiMon/CodeExplained.md

 #### Before execution
 <details> <summary> Expand </summary>

 For obvious reasons, the Arduino must be plugged into the Pi by USB.
+It must be capable of interpretting and responding to the `get sensors` command.

 The Pi must be an available access point, running a ReDis server, and running the SerialManager process.
 The access point should be automatic.
 Running the ReDis server and SerialManager processes can be done manually, or at bootup by altering rc2.d